mbabynames search ✿

 Rosemary Tessa

-Rosemary, meaning "noble and strong", pairs with Tessa, meaning "harvester".
+Rosemary, meaning "dew of the sea", pairs with Tessa, meaning "harvester".
 The meanings point in complementary directions.
 At 4 syllables, Rosemary needs a shorter middle to stay balanced.
 Tessa does that.

 Rosemary Camille